viennawagner/student-webdev-labs/reflection.md

 alone were very helpful for that.
 The exercises seem sufficient based on what I know about grid right now, but I wouldn't be surprised to hear there are more advanced features that I would be happy to learn about.

+### Bootstrap
+Note: completed week 9

+I had to follow along with the videos to get started for most of these exercises.

+These were very helpful in spite of my doing them late.
+They definitely would have made my homework go better.
+All of them were pretty much equally helpful.

+The lectures didn't totally prepare me for these, though that may have to do with my learning style; still, the exercises helped a lot on their own.
+It seems like there's a lot to bootstrap, so more that could be covered in exercises, but I'm not so sure that it's feasible to do that anyway so this was fine.